What Are I1 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I1 Clarity in 2022

 How much is a 1 carat I1 diamond worth?

-The price range for a well-cut, 1-carat, a round diamond with G-I coloring and I1 clarity is between $2,100 and $3,500.
+The price range for a well-cut, 1 carat, round diamond with G-I coloring and I1 clarity is between $1,100 and $2,500.
 But because I1 diamonds aren’t very good, not every diamond store sells them.

 Should you buy an I1 diamond?